 Naan is a yeast-leavened Indian flat bread that is slightly crispy on the outside and deliciously tender on the inside.
 Even though naan is traditionally served with Indian food, it's one of the easiest and fastest homemade yeast breads you can bake, and just might become a staple in your kitchen.

-- 1/3 cup plain, unsweetened yogurt (preferably greek)
+- ⅓ cup plain, unsweetened full-fat yogurt (preferably Greek yogurt)

 - 5-6 cups unbleached, all-purpose flour

 - Add the yeast and water to the bowl of a standing electric mixer and stir to combine.
 Let sit until the yeast is foamy - about 5 minutes.

 - Add the olive oil, yogurt, and sugar to the yeast-water mixture and whisk to combine.
 Add 5 cups of the flour, fit the mixer with the dough hook and mix on low just until it starts to come together into a dough.
 Cover the bowl with plastic wrap and let sit for 30 minutes.

 - Sprinkle the salt over the top of the dough and let the mixer knead the dough on low speed for about 8 minutes, until the dough is soft and smooth.
 After a couple of minutes, if the dough is still quite wet, add as much of the additional cup of flour as you need.
 The goal is to create a soft dough that sticks slightly to the bottom of the bowl but does not stick to the sides of the bowl at all.

 - Add the minced garlic and knead for 2 more minutes to fully incorporate.
 If the garlic makes the dough too wet, add a bit more flour.